halidziya/The-Peace-Island/README.md

 <li>Bitcoin decentralized currecies</li>
 <li>Unmanned water vehichles powered by sun to carry cargo for free between two coast</li>
   <li>Reproducing machines : A magnifier glass heats and turns sand into another magnifier glass.
 Optical intelligence is carved into neural network like in the link </li>
+  <li> Solar Sinter from Markus Kayser opens the door for reproducing machines.
+You can generate glass from glass with sand and let you grow with sunlight. </li>
 </ul>

 <img src="https://techcrunch.com/wp-content/uploads/2018/07/optical-dnn.jpg?w=1390&crop=1"/>